Wild swimming //

 When the weather heats up it’s time to discover the stunning lakes, crystal clear creeks, spectacular waterfalls and refreshing swimming holes of the Scenic Rim.

-Wander at The Overflow Estate 1895 is located at the hub of the mountain range that forms the Scenic Rim.
+Wander in the Scenic Rim is located on the grounds of The Overflow 1895, centrally positioned at the hub of the mountain range that forms the namesake of the region.
 It’s the ideal base camp for a day trip into the wilderness.
 This region is huge, so we recommend allowing a day for each point of the compass.
 Take your time – there are people to meet and treasures to discover along the way.
 We’ve compiled the best swimming spots in SE Queensland for you to explore.

 Mapping it out.